 B-2 PROCEDURE

 B-2.1 Measure 100 ml of the material after cooling it to 20 °C in the receiver.
 Transfer the liquid as completely as possible to the distillation flask and add a few small pieces of clean, dry porous earthenware or stoneware.
 Place the flask, thermometer and receiver in position and ensure that the condenser has a steady supply of water.
 The distillation be carried out in the well ventilated fume cupboard.
-Apply heat at uniform rate, so regulated that the first drop of distillate falls from the end of the condenser in 5 to 10 min.
-Further regulate the heat so that the distillate is collected at the rate of 3 to 4 ml per minute.
+Apply heat at uniform rate, so regulated that the first drop of distillate falls from the end of the condenser in 5 min to 10 min.
+Further regulate the heat so that the distillate is collected at the rate of 3 ml to 4 ml per minute.
 The temperature of the cooling water for condenser should be 20 °C, maximum.
 Record the volume of distillate in the receiver when the thermometer indicates the corrected specified distillation temperature.
 Disregard any liquid on the side of the flask.

 B-3 CORRECTION OF THERMOMETER READING